-To pay to the County Council the Waste Transfer Station Contribution in accordance with this paragraph ON CONDITION THAT it is used by the County Council towards increasing capacity at the Waterdale waste transfer station and/or such other facility that serves the Development from time to time.
+To pay to the County Council the Waste Transfer Station Contribution in accordance with this paragraph 5 ON CONDITION THAT it is used by the County Council towards increasing capacity at the Waterdale waste transfer station and/or such other facility that serves the Development from time to time.

+Subject to receiving a County Reserved Matters Mix Contribution Notice:

-To pay to the County Council the Waste Transfer Station Contribution in full prior to the Commencement Date.
+, to pay to the County Council the Waste Transfer Station Contribution in full (as specified in the relevant County Reserved Matters Mix Contribution Notice) prior to the Commencement of Development pursuant to each Reserved Matters Approval; and

-Not to Commence nor permit Commencement of the Development unless and until the Waste Transfer Station Contribution has been paid in full to the County Council.
+not to Commence nor permit Commencement of the Development unless and until the Waste Transfer Station Contribution has been paid in full (as specified in the relevant County Reserved Matters Mix Contribution Notice )to the County Council.

 SEND Contribution